-Art, music, and culture are the most common themes for Northwest Territories festivals, which begin with Inuvik’s Sunrise Festival each new year, and end with New Year’s Eve fireworks above Hay River and Yellowknife’s Frame Lake.
+Art, music, and culture are the most common themes for Northwest Territories holidays, which begin with Inuvik’s Sunrise Festival each new year, and end with New Year’s Eve fireworks above Hay River and Yellowknife’s Frame Lake.
 Not even the notoriously long, cold, and dark Northwest Territories winters can put a freeze on the steady flow of festivals throughout the year.

 Inuvik Sunrise Festival